Great Ocean Road wildlife tour

 Dinner and accommodation tonight are at our 4.5 star B&B near Loch Ard Gorge/Port Campbell.
 (B,L,D)

-The expanse of the Western Plains
+The great expanse of Australia’s grasslands

-Volcanoes and Lakes in a great savannah.
+Volcanoes and Lakes in a savannah.

 This morning we have one last look at the coast in the dramatic morning light before returning to Melbourne across the vast grasslands of the Western Plains.